KamelOtmani/phaseTurbulenceFields/README.md

 a multiphase capable version of the OpenFOAM turbulenceFields function object developed and tested for OFv2306

+NOTE : this is really dirty and put together fast and little consideration for code quality was made when implementing this. fell free if anyone wants to improve i would be happy to accept PRs !

 ## Example

 add this to your `controlDict`